Justin Bieber says dropping 'arrogant' and 'conceited' attitude

 His recent ad campaign for Calvin Klein underwear has been widely mocked and he will subject himself to a "roast" by comedians next month on U.S. television.

-Bieber, who shot to prominence as a teenage heartthrob discovered on YouTube (GOOGL.O), called his behavior a "cover up" of his emotional state.
+Bieber, who shot to prominence as a teenage heartthrob discovered on YouTube, called his behavior a "cover up" of his emotional state.

 "There was a lot of feelings going on in there, just being young and growing up in this business is hard, growing up in general is hard," he said.